misingnoglic/misingnoglic.github.io/_posts/2018-09-19-python-for-java-programmers-p3.markdown

 print(nums)  # [1, 3]
 {% endhighlight %}

-### reverse()
+### reverse(nums)

-We'll get to this one later, when we talk about iterators.
-For now though, if you want to reverse a list, you have to convert it into a list like this:
+Like range, `reverse` takes in a list, and returns an iterator for the reverse of the list.
+So you can loop over it as normal, or turn cast it into a list like this:
 {% highlight python %}
 nums = [1, 2, 3]
 reversed_nums = list(reversed(nums))